Cobalt and its Compounds

 Germany UBA and DERA Publish Fact Sheet on Metal Recycling Data Requirements for a Circular Economy

-Germany’s environmental and raw materials agencies have released a strategic assessment of data gaps in metal recycling and circularity metrics (February 2026).
-While non-binding, this signals a shift toward more rigorous, data-driven reporting requirements for metal value chains to support resource efficiency and supply chain resilience.
+Germany's environmental and raw materials agencies have published a strategic assessment identifying critical data gaps in metal recycling and circularity metrics.
+This signals a move toward more rigorous, data-driven reporting requirements for metal value chains to support resource efficiency and supply chain resilience.

 umweltbundesamt.deGermanyGermany